 Leslye Layne Russell, poet, singer-songwriter, and dancer, is a native Northern Californian and first-wave baby boomer, born in Chico and raised in Redding.
 When she was very young she lived for several years in Portola, a small trainstop town on the Feather River near the Sierra Valley in the northern Sierra Nevada Mountains.

 Layne received her degree in English from California State University, Chico, where she studied poetry and creative writing with George Keithley, author of the book-length epic poem “The Donner Party” and other poetry collections.
-She did post-graduate work in Religious Studies at CSU, Chico, and in the arts and Religious Studies at Naropa Institute, Boulder, Colorado.
+She did post-graduate work in Religious Studies at CSU, Chico, and in the arts and Religious Studies at Naropa University in Boulder, Colorado.
 While at Naropa Layne was on the first editorial staff of “Loka,” Naropa Institute’s journal, and enjoyed the privilege of working with the late Rick Fields who was editor of “Loka” at that time.

-Dance associations and influences included Phyllis Lamhut of the Alwin Nikolais Dance Theater, dancer and choreographer Bill Groves of the Nikolais Dance Theater and other dance companies, Iris Garland of the Simon Fraser University Dance Department, Vancouver Laboratory Theater (of which Layne was a member, performer, and teacher), Barbara Dilley of Grand Union and later Naropa University, Yvonne Rainer of Grand Union, Vancouver dancer Heather McCallum, Vancouver choreographer and dancer David Dressler, Multitudes (of which Layne was a member and performer), Canadian choreographer and dancer Grindl Kuchirka, and Anna Wyman of the Anna Wyman Dance Studio.
+Dance associations and influences included Phyllis Lamhut of the Alwin Nikolais Dance Theater, dancer and choreographer Bill Groves of the Nikolais Dance Theater and other dance companies, the late Iris Garland of the Simon Fraser University Dance Department, Vancouver Laboratory Theater (of which Layne was a member, performer, and teacher), Barbara Dilley of Grand Union and later Naropa University, Yvonne Rainer of Grand Union, the late Vancouver dancer Heather McCallum, Vancouver choreographer and dancer David Dressler, Multitudes (of which Layne was a member and performer), Canadian choreographer and dancer Grindl Kuchirka, and Anna Wyman of the Anna Wyman Dance Studio.